VALDORCIA: A PARADISE ON EARTH

 MONTALCINO, VALDORCIA

-With its origins in the 13th and 14th centuries, this magnificent art city is famous for its Brunello wine.
+With its origins in the 13th and 14th centuries, this magnificent city is famous for its Brunello wine.
 The fortress of Montalcino is a fantastic viewpoint of the old town.
 Winding roads through vineyards are one of the most beautiful sights in the area.
 I was so overwhelmed by its beauty that my eyes almost watered.
 Apart from wine, it is also known for its honey, which you can purchase in any local shop.

 PIENZA, VALDORCIA

 A piccolo 15th-century picturesque town is one of the most beautiful and historical jewels of Tuscany.
 Palaces, cathedrals, and a town hall surround the main square, all built to show how a man could construct an ideal city around himself.
 It is also known as the ultimate Renaissance town.
-And, most importantly, you have to try the famous aged sheep’s milk cheese called pecorino.

 Piazzo Pio II